 - Colored & fluorescent Dissolved Organics (CDOM/fDOM)

 The objective of the MicroBioChip instrument is to characterize microbial diversity over horizontal and depth spatial scales beneath the ice.
-The simplest system is a microchip-based cell collection system enabling general categorization of the microbiota using quantitative PCR post-mission.
+The system is a microfluidic chip-based cell collection system enabling general categorization of the microbiota using quantitative PCR post-mission.
 A direct on-chip cell counting system enables real-time cell counts under the ice.
 The cell collection system can be a stand-alone system or integrated directly with the cell counting system.
 In this approach, cells are filtered from ocean water and stored directly within the system.
 Upon return to the surface, information on microbial abundance can be obtained via quantitative real-time PCR and diversity via high-throughput 16s rRNA sequencing.
 Development and testing at Georgia Tech will be completed in 2018.

 Onboard Ice and Benthic Coring